andrewthauer/dotfiles/dotnet/README.md

 # DotNet (.NET)

-This package intializes the `.NET Core` SDK into the current shell.
+This package initializes the `.NET Core` SDK into the current shell.

 ## Resources